OptimusKrish/sample-angularApp/README.md

 http://localhost:3000/index

 <b>Note: </b>
-1. This is a very basic dictionary angularjs App running on
+1. This is a very basic dictionary angularjs App running on Nodejs
-2. Nodejs.Longman open API is used.
+2. Longman open API is used.